 My favourite part of the rental was the balcony overlooking the gorgeous pools or the resort and out to sea.
 A great place to enjoy an early coffee and watch the sun come up.

-The pools at the Ocean Villas
+The pools at the Ocean Villas Da Nang

 If allowed, this is where Piper would have spent the entirety of her days at the Ocean Villas.
 The pools really were lovely.
 They had some shallow areas safe for little ones and plenty of in water recliners to relax on.
 We played in the fountains and splashed to our hearts content.
-This isn’t really a work out pool but it great for cooling off after a hard days exploring or for washing off the jetlag when you arrive.
+This isn’t really a work out pool but it great for cooling off after a hard days exploring.
+Or for washing off the jetlag when you arrive.

 There’s a small pool bar serving drinks and snacks.
 This was open until around nine and was very quiet.
-Service was a little slow but each evening on our return to the apartment, Piper enjoyed some night swimming whilst I relaxed with a (very expensive for the area) Biere Larue.
+Service was a little slow.
+But each evening on our return to the apartment, Piper enjoyed some night swimming whilst I relaxed with a (very expensive for the area) Biere Larue.

-There is a second pool area down by the White Cap restaurant next to the beach, its smaller so felt a lot busier than the main pools.
+There is a second pool area down by the White Cap restaurant next to the beach.
+Its smaller so felt a lot busier than the main pools.
 This is a wonderful place to watch the sunset.
 Its also here that you’ll find the resorts activity centre although it wasn’t manned on the days we were there.

 Where to eat at the Ocean Villas